seongjin605/elegant-queue/README.md

 ### `dequeue()`

 This method removes and returns the element at the front of the queue.
-If the queue is empty, it throws a `QueueEmptyException`.
+If the queue is empty, it throws a `EmptyQueueException`.

 ### `peek()`

 This method returns the element at the front of the queue without removing it.
-If the queue is empty, it throws a `QueueEmptyException`.
+If the queue is empty, it throws a `EmptyQueueException`.

 ### `clear()`